NIQS-Tech/DTSeg_plotter/README.md

 will just simply return the blank error grid as shown below.
 ![Blank error grid as prouced by a blank function call](output.png "Blank DTS eg")

+## Data
+Input data needs to be in the form of a pandas dataframe with 'REFERENCE' and 'MONITOR' as the column headers, where 'REFERENCE' is data collected via a YSI glucose analyser or equivalent and 'MONITOR' is the data collected from your glucose measurement device.
+All input data needs to be in mg/dl.